FRIENDSHIP

 BECOME AN EMOTION COACH: Help your child regulate and understand their

 emotional responses.
-Studies show that parents who help their child problem solve their
+Studies show that parents who help their children problem-solve their

-child’s emotional reaction to an event have children who are able to regulate their
+child’s emotional reaction to an event have children who can regulate their

-Parents who trivialize their child’s behavior i.e. “You are being silly,” “Stop
+Parents who trivialize their child’s behaviour, i.e. “You are being silly,” “Stop

 misbehaving,” have children who have difficulty acquiring the skills to regulate their